Accessibility – Washington Park Arboretum

 Parking

 Accessible parking is available in the Graham Visitors Center parking lot at the Washington Park Arboretum.
-Arboretum Drive is closed to general public traffic, but is available for visitors with limited mobility to offer greater Arboretum access.
+Arboretum Drive is closed to general public traffic but is available for visitors with limited mobility to offer greater Arboretum access.
 There are many parking lots along the drive that you may use during your visit.
-Please drive very slowly are be aware of pedestrians, bicyclists and maintenance vehicles.
+Please drive very slowly and be aware of pedestrians, bicyclists, and maintenance vehicles.

 Restrooms